-Effect Description Mitigation Measures etc. There is a regular review schedule of maintenance records and safety monitoring programmes to ensure potential issues are dealt with in a systematic manner.
+Effect Description Mitigation Measures maintenance records and safety monitoring programmes to ensure potential issues are dealt with in a systematic manner.
 Declining use of parks and reserves due to extreme weather events.
 Parks and reserves may become restricted in their use or unattractive if they are not adequately managed during extreme weather events (such as drought or ongoing rain).
 We will try to use drought resistant species for all new and replacement plantings, use micro-irrigation systems to minimise water wastage, and alter the water restriction rules to allow for some level of watering during less severe drought conditions if necessary.